Orthodontic Care for Pre-Teens

 Kids in the pre-teen age range can vary considerably in their level of maturity.
 Some kids adapt well to the responsibility that comes along with braces while others struggle with it.
 We will keep your child’s level of development in mind when deciding on the appropriate time for orthodontic treatment.

-Parents have their own part to play in orthodontic treatment for their child, and they can help by:
+Parents have a part to play in orthodontic treatment for their child, and they can help by:

 - Making sure that their kids are cleaning their teeth appropriately while wearing braces